 Traumatic brain injury contributes each year to a substantial number of deaths and cases of permanent disability.
 The CDC estimates that there are over 237,000 traumatic brain injuries each year in adults over age 65 ("Traumatic Brain Injury in the United States").
 Of those injuries amongst individuals 65 and older, 6% of traumatic brain injuries result in death ("Traumatic Brain Injury in the United States").

-10% of St. Anthony's patients had traumatic brain injury.
+In 2021, 2.8% of St. Anthony's patients admitted had traumatic brain injury.

 Access to Health Care

 Rehabilitation Beds